anii234/infracode-recipes/Module2- customization/DynamicBlock.md

 ### In many of the use-cases, there are repeatable nested blocks that needs to be defined.
 This can lead to a long code and it can be difficult to manage in a longer time.
-In the below example 4 ingress rules are defined, they may can increase by 100's as per the projects need, which may requires more no. of nested blocks.
+In the below example, 4 ingress rules are defined, they may can increase by 100's as per the project need, which may requires more no. of nested blocks.

 #### Before
 ```sh